Use links in documentation

 This article describes how to use hyperlinks from pages hosted at docs.microsoft.com.
 Links are easy to add into markdown with a few varying conventions.
-Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.
+Links point users to content in the same page, in other neighboring pages, or on external sites and URLs.

 All links must be secure (